What is Data Virtualization?

 Data Virtualization Vendors

-Data Virtuality is a data integration platform for instant data access, easy data centralization and data governance.
-The Data Virtuality Logical Data Warehouse solution combines the two distinct technologies, data virtualization and data replication, for a high-performance architecture.
+Data Virtuality is a data integration platform for instant data access, easy data centralization and enterprise data governance.

 IBM Cloud Pak for Data, formerly known as IBM Cloud Private for Data, is a data and AI platform that helps to collect, organize and analyze data, while utilizing data virtualization.

-Denodo offers a data virtualization engine with an associated data catalog feature, thus enabling users to not just combine but also identify and structure existing data.
+Denodo offers a data virtualization platform with an associated data catalog feature, enabling users to not just combine but also identify and structure existing data.

-Informatica PowerCenter is an enterprise data integration platform with features like archiving data out of older applications or an impact analysis to examine structural changes before implementation.
+Informatica PowerCenter is an enterprise data integration platform with features such as archiving data out of older applications or an impact analysis to examine structural changes before implementation.

 TIBCO’s data virtualization product contains a business data directory to help users with analyses and a built-in transformation engine for unstructured data sources.